-The following diagram sets out details of our significant subsidiaries, VIEs and VIE Subsidiaries as of February 28, 2023.
+The following diagram sets out details of our significant subsidiaries, VIEs and VIE Subsidiaries as of February 29, 2024.

-- (1) Mr. Bangxin Zhang is our chairman and chief executive officer who owned 26.7% of the common shares and 72.1% of the voting power of TAL Education Group as of April 30, 2023. - (2) Mr. Yachao Liu is our chief operating officer who owned 4.2% of the common shares and 5.4% of the voting power of TAL Education Group as of April 30, 2023. - (3) Mr. Yunfeng Bai is our director who owned less than 1.0% of the common shares and less than 1.0% of the voting power of TAL Education Group as of April 30, 2023. - (4) Among these schools, certain schools' majority ownership are directly or indirectly held by Xueersi Education, and the remaining minority ownership are directly or indirectly held by Xueersi Network.
+(1) Mr. Bangxin Zhang is our chairman and chief executive officer who owned 27.5% of the common shares and 73.2% of the voting power of TAL Education Group as of April 30, 2024.

+(2) Mr. Yachao Liu is our director and chief operating officer who owned 4.2% of the common shares and 5.4% of the voting power of TAL Education Group as of April 30, 2024.

+(3) Among these schools, certain schools' majority ownership are directly or indirectly held by Xueersi Education, and the remaining minority ownership are directly or indirectly held by Xueersi Network.
 For the other schools, Xueersi Education held either 100% or majority ownership for which the remaining minority ownership were held by third parties.

 However, the VIE Contractual Arrangements may not be as effective as direct ownership in providing us with control over the VIEs.
-If we had direct ownership of the VIEs, we would be able to exercise our rights as a shareholder to effect changes in the board of directors of these entities, which in turn could effect changes, subject to any applicable fiduciary obligations, at the management level.
-However, under the VIE Contractual Arrangements, we rely on the performance by the VIEs and their respective shareholders of their obligations under the contracts to exercise control over and receive economic benefits from the VIEs.
-In addition, we cannot assure you that when conflicts of interest arise, any or all of these individuals will act in the best interests of our company or such conflicts will be resolved in our favor.
-In addition, these individuals may breach, or cause the VIEs to breach, or refuse to renew, the existing VIE Contractual Arrangements.
-If we cannot resolve any conflict of interest or dispute between us and these individuals, we would have to rely on legal proceedings, which could result in disruption of our business and subject us to substantial uncertainty as to the outcome of any such legal proceedings.
+If we had direct ownership of the VIEs, we would be able to exercise our rights as an equity holder to effect changes in the board of directors of these entities, which in turn could effect changes, subject to any applicable fiduciary obligations, at the management level.
+However, under the VIE Contractual Arrangements, we rely on the performance by the VIEs and their respective equity holders of their obligations under the contracts to exercise control over and receive economic benefits from the VIEs.
+In addition, we cannot assure you that when conflicts of interest arise, any or all of the individual equity holders will act in the best interests of our company or such conflicts will be resolved in our favor.
+In addition, these individual equity holders may breach, or cause the VIEs to breach, or refuse to renew, the existing VIE Contractual Arrangements.
+If we cannot resolve any conflict of interest or dispute between us and these individual equity holders, we would have to rely on legal proceedings, which could result in disruption of our business and subject us to substantial uncertainty as to the outcome of any such legal proceedings.
 As such, we may incur substantial costs to enforce the terms of the VIE Contractual Arrangements.
 In addition, the VIE Contractual Arrangements have not been tested in a court of law as of the date of this annual report.
 See "Item 3.
 Key Information-D. Risk Factors-Risks Related to Our Corporate Structure-We rely on the VIE Contractual Arrangements for our operations in China, which may not be as effective in providing operational control as direct ownership" and "-The legal owners of the VIEs may have potential conflicts of interest with us, which may materially and adversely affect our business and financial condition" for further details.